DHenson1337/SBA-316-Mini-Game-Website/README.md

    PokeManz is a nostalgic throwback featuring iconic Pokémon characters — but with customizable sprites pulled straight from the Pokémon API!
 Select your favorite Pokémon, play a variety of mini-games, and relive those childhood memories.

-3. Trivia Express! 🧠 🚅
-   Test your knowledge in this trivia game, powered by Express and rendered with the EJS engine.
+3. Trivia Express! 🧠 🚅 (Far from Complete alot of TLC needed) Test your knowledge in this trivia game, powered by Express and rendered with the EJS engine.
 Play a quick round or browse through trivia topics in a simple, yet fun blog-like interface.
 Who said learning can't be fun?

 3.A This is the current SBA so the read me will contain more details: